Everything you need to know about TenancyVault.

 You can store gas safety certificates (CP12), EICRs, EPCs, smoke alarm check records, tenancy agreements and statutory notices (How to Rent Guide, PRT agreements, Occupation Contracts), Right to Rent check records, deposit prescribed information, and any other compliance documents.

 A compliance pack is a collection of all the documents you're required to provide to tenants when a tenancy starts (or at renewal).
-TenancyVault bundles these into a single downloadable pack per property.
+TenancyVault's compliance pack export is included from Solo: it bundles these into a single downloadable pack per property.
 You can also generate individual PDFs — compliance checklists, move-in checklists, deposit prescribed information forms, document service logs, and gas safety or EICR service letters.
 All PDFs are tailored to your property's UK nation.

 Yes.
 TenancyVault supports landlords across all four UK nations.
 Each property is assigned to its nation — England, Scotland, Wales, or Northern Ireland — and the app automatically applies the correct compliance obligations for that jurisdiction.
 Scotland follows the Private Residential Tenancy framework, Wales follows the Renting Homes (Wales) Act 2016, and Northern Ireland follows the Private Tenancies (NI) Order 2006.
 Generated PDFs and compliance checklists are all nation-aware.